 - The cumulative GPA must be at least 3.00 calculated using all graduate work taken at Andrews University including courses taken for other degrees, courses taken prior to the time limits for degrees, and courses taken PTC.
 Exceptions to this standard must be recommended by the dean/graduate program coordinator and approved by the dean of the School of Graduate Studies. - A student whose cumulative GPA drops below 3.00 in any given semester is placed on academic probation.
 Such a student must work with the advisor to develop a schedule of courses that ensures the student will raise his/her cumulative GPA above the required 3.00 in a timely manner-normally, the following semester.
-The dean/graduate program coordinator of the school/ college must approve such a plan.
-A student who does not meet such a plan may not continue except by the recommendation of the dean/graduate program coordinator and approval by the dean of the School of Graduate Studies. - Students who accumulate more than 4 grades below B-(including U) normally are not allowed to continue.
-Exceptions must be approved by the appropriate dean/graduate program coordinator of the college/school and the dean of the School of Graduate Studies. - Students who have been accepted provisionally to a degree program must meet the planned schedule for removing any deficiencies or earning a minimum GPA. - 1.
+The dean/graduate program coordinator of the school/college must approve such a plan.
+A student who

+- does not meet such a plan may not continue except by the recommendation of the dean/graduate program coordinator and approval by the dean of the School of Graduate Studies. - Normally, students who accumulate more than 12 semester credits below B- (including U) are not allowed to continue.
+Petitions for exceptions must include a plan to maintain the required GPA for the degree and be approved by the appropriate dean/graduate program coordinator of the college/school and the dean of the School of Graduate Studies. - Students who have been accepted provisionally to a degree program must meet the planned schedule for removing any deficiencies or earning a minimum GPA. - 1.
 English-language deficiencies must be met by the time the student has completed no more than 50% of his/her course work for a master's or specialist degree or 25% of his/her course work for a doctoral degree. - 2.
 Undergraduate deficiencies should be met by the time the master's degree student has completed no more than 50% of his/her course work.
 Doctoral students should take care of background deficiencies before starting on required doctoral course work. - 3.
-A minimum GPA of 3.00 must be met by the time the student has completed 9 graduate credits. - A student who does not meet this schedule is not allowed to continue except by the recommendation of the dean/graduate program coordinator and approval by the dean of the School of Graduate Studies. - Students on academic probation or provisional status may not - 1.
+A minimum GPA of 3.00 must be met by the time the student has completed 9 graduate credits. - 4.
+A student who does not meet this schedule is not allowed to continue except by the recommendation of the dean/graduate program coordinator and approval by the dean of the School of Graduate Studies. - · Students on academic probation or provisional status may not - 1.
 Register for thesis, dissertation, or independent study (or workshop credit for doctoral students) - 2.
 Register for project credit except by permission from the dean/graduate program coordinator of the college/school - 3.
 Advance to degree candidacy or take comprehensive examinations.